Syntacticlosure/eff/README.md

 # eff
-A Library Provides Extensible Effects in Typed Racket.
+A Library Provides Extensible Effects in Racket.

 The typed version has several limitations due to the design of Typed Racket,so we rewrite it in untyped racket and get a simpler and more efficient design.